Sustainability

 What it is: The underlying relationships between variables evolve, even if the variables themselves remain stable.

-Example: A recommendation system optimized for desktop browsing fails on mobile devices because the relationship between clicks and purchases differs fundamentally across platforms.
+Example: A recommendation system optimized for desktop browsing fails on mobile because the relationship between clicks and purchases differs fundamentally across platforms.

 3. Infrastructure Entropy — When the Foundation Crumbles